 Black sweatshirt (can be zipped)

 Year 6 will be doing gym every Thursday afternoon this term.
 Please have the correct kit here at school to avoid any disappointment.

 Children have the opportunity to go swimming once a week in Year 6.
 This will be an early morning swim session each Monday before school.
 Please make sure you have the right kit for the session and that you are not wearing any jewellery.

 Children who are part of the swimming squad will be invited to extra sessions during the year.

-We are reintroducing Enrichment sessions into the weekly timetable which means we will spend time outside learning in our amazing school grounds.
+At times during the weekly timetable, we will spend time outside learning and working in our amazing school grounds.
 For this reason, it would be ideal to have an outdoor kit here at school at all times.
 This can be a warm change of clothes that you don't mind getting dirty.
 We have wellies for children to borrow at school, however, you are always welcome to bring your own.

 As part of our curriculum Year 6 children continue to develop their kayaking, canoeing, hill walking and orienteering skills throughout the year.
 Whatever the weather – we’re out there!!